YahooArchive/express-state/README.md

 ```

 Setting a root namespace helps keep code DRY and configurable at the app level
-while having the `"window."` escape hatch for data which needs to be exposed at
+while having the `"window."` escape hatch for data that needs to be exposed at
 a specific namespace on the client.

 ### Overriding Exposed Values